KwanLab/Autometa/README.md

 Autometa
 ========

-An automated pipeline to deconvolute single metagenomic assemblies to separate individual bacterial and archaeal genomes.
+An automated pipeline which deconvolutes single metagenomic assemblies to separate individual bacterial and archaeal genomes.
 Autometa is free to use for academic and non-commercial users (see LICENSE.md).
 For commercial use contact [Jason Kwan](mailto:jason.kwan@wisc.edu).
 If you find Autometa useful to your work, please cite:

 Miller, I. J.; Rees, E. R.; Ross, J.; Miller, I.; Baxa, J.; Lopera, J.; Kerby, R. L.; Rey, F. E.; Kwan, J. C. Autometa: Automated extraction of microbial genomes from individual shotgun metagenomes. *bioRxiv*, **2018**, xx